 Frequently Asked Questions about Ministries

-Those starting a center receive complimentary first year affiliation along with discount pricing on resources.
+Additionally, those starting a center receive complimentary first year affiliation along with discount pricing on resources.
 Affiliates have access to consultation by phone and/or email.
 Our affiliates receive special discounts on training, consultations and conferences as well.
-Affiliates receive newsletters and email blasts with updates on important information that PRC’s need to know.
+Affiliates receive newsletters and email blasts with updates on important information that pregnancy help organizations need to know.
 Affiliation with Heartbeat also puts you on “Option Line” www.optionline.org (See question on Option Line below).

 We also suggest that you go to OptionLine.org, click on “find a center,” and enter your zip code to see if/what other organizations exist in your area and network with them as you pursue starting a ministry so as to not compete with funding resources in the area.
 Sometimes we find that a group may wish to open a center in an area where another center has been strategically planning and praying to open.
 You may actually be the answer to another center's prayers.